-As likely ancestry will be today Greece or maybe Italy considered.
+As likely ancestry will today Greece or maybe Italy considered.
 This is supported by the fact that there are descendants and family relationships to other varieties in both countries.
 Thus, it was possibly brought to Europe by the Greeks and spread by the Romans in their domain.
 Apparently the emperors were already there Charlemagne (742-814) and Frederick I Barbarossa (1122-1190) great Muskatellerverehrer.
 That Muskatellerwein is allegedly mentioned in the Nibelungenlied, seems to be a fairy tale, because in the beginning of the 13th century originated Middle High German original is nothing of it.

 Varieties under this name can be found in old documents of many countries.
-The first mention was made in the year 1230 by the naturalist Bartholomaeus Anglicus (1190-1250) in his work "De proprietatibus rerum", in which he reports of "wine extracted from Muscat grapes".
+The first mention was made in the year 1230 by the naturalist Bartholomaeus Anglicus (1190-1250) in his work "De proprietatibus rerum", in which he reports on "wine extracted from Muscat grapes".
 The famous Petrus de Crescentiis (1230-1320) mentioned in his work "Ruralia Commoda" one table grape "Muscatellus" (Italy).
-Other reports include varieties called Muscat (1394 in France), Muscatel (1513 in Spain), Muscatelli (1536 in Switzerland) and Muscateller (1546 in Germany); the latter by the botanist Hieronymus buck (1498-1554) in his "Kreutzer book".
+Other reports are of varieties called Muscat (1394 in France), Muscatel (1513 in Spain), Muscatelli (1536 in Switzerland) and Muscateller (1546 in Germany); the latter by the botanist Hieronymus buck (1498-1554) in his "Kreutzer book".
 In German-speaking countries, a distinction is often made between yellow (white) muscatel and red muscatel, and in Germany even extra.
 The most important muscatel varieties: